-- Cabin Booking Cancelations – arrive early in the port, get in touch with a member of the ship crew or ship accommodation office to put your name on the waiting list for the last minute cancelled cabin bookings.
-Sometime you will get just a bed in the shared cabin.
+- Cabin Booking Cancelations – arrive early in the port, and get in touch with a member of the ship crew or ship accommodation office to put your name on the waiting list for the last-minute canceled cabin bookings.
+Sometimes you will get just a bed in the shared cabin.
 Take what is available.

 - Camping on the ferry – Although it is most likely that you will not be allowed to sleep in your car (if you have one) and the deck or lounge option is your only choice, some ferry companies have facilities for camping on the ferries.
 Get in touch with the ferry company to check if you are lucky to get this option.

 - To get prepared, and learn what to pack for an overnight ferry check what to wear on a ferry article

 What to do on the overnight ferry crossing